How much does it cost to run an electric blanket? Experts reveal how expensive they are – the costs might surprise you

 (Image credit: Getty Images)

 You’ll then need to consider how long you intend to use your blanket.
-While some prefer to put theirs on for a few hours before bed to warm it up and turn it off before falling asleep, others have theirs on throughout the night.
-Whatever your preference, it’s important to be realistic about how long you will run your electric blanket on a daily basis, to get an accurate indication of its running costs.
+While some prefer to put theirs on for a few hours before bed to warm it up, others like to sleep with an electric blanket on.
+Whatever your preference, it’s important to be realistic about how long you will run your electric blanket daily, to get an accurate indication of its running costs.

-Marie then explains that there’s an easy calculation to follow to work out the cost of your specific electric blanket.
-"Since the new Ofgem October price cap announcement, we know that the price per kWh will be 27p until January 2024."
+Once you have this information, there's an easy calculation to follow to work out the cost of your specific electric blanket.
+As of 1st October 2024, the energy price cap has decreased from 27p per kWh to 24.5p per kWh (this rate will stay in effect until 31st December 2024).

-"As such, these are the numbers we need to work out the cost per use: kWh (you'll need to divide this number by 1000 to get the correct unit) X Run Time (in hours) X Cost (£) per kWh (at the moment, 27p)."
+'As such, these are the numbers we need to work out the cost per use: kWh (you'll need to divide this number by 1000 to get the correct unit) X Run Time (in hours) X Cost (£) per kWh (at the moment, 24.5p),' Marie says.

 As you can see, the cost to run an electric blanket is pretty minimal, less than how much it costs to run an air fryer for example– but don’t forget that this running cost will increase should your electric blanket have a higher power rating.